haavas/Euro2021/content/home/rules.md

 ##  Points

 * Points are awarded for each and every correct answer to the 14 questions.
-In addition, we calculate the total number of goals scored in the form for a 15th question "How many goals will there be in total?".
+In addition, we calculate the total number of goals scored in the form for a 15th question "How many goals will there be in total?
+(Penalty shoot-outs excluded)".
 Each of these questions yield 30 points, for a total of 450 for the questions section

 * Points are earned for guessing the correct outcome of each of the games in the group stage.
 Each correct answer is worth 25 points, for a total of 900 points